-App State is distributing federal emergency grants — in the form of the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act and the 2021 Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA) and the American Rescue Plan Act (ARPA) of 2021 — to students to help cover expenses due to the coronavirus.
+App State is distributing federal higher education emergency grants — in the form of the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act, the 2021 Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA), and the American Rescue Plan Act (ARPA) of 2021 Public Law 117-2 Higher Education Emergency Relief Fund III — to students to help cover expenses related to unanticipated travel, additional technology requirements, or other needs related to an emergency situation.

 The federal CARES Act provided grant assistance to the university and direct aid to students.
 As part of CARES, the Higher Education Emergency Relief Fund (HEERF) grants were distributed in 2020 to students with financial need who met the minimum U.S. Department of Education criteria to be eligible.
 HEERF I distribution was completed in January 2021.
 The HEERF II grants, which App State distributed in spring 2021 to all eligible enrolled students who are U.S. citizens, were part of the CRRSA passed Dec.
 27, 2020.

 The first HEERF allocation (HEERF I) was $15,927,932.
 Of that amount:

 App State’s HEERF I distribution was completed in January 2021.

 The second round of HEERF funding (HEERF II) included approximately $8 million for direct payments to students.
 It was distributed by March 31, 2021, to approximately 18,000 eligible students as follows: